usegalaxy-eu/branding/README.md

 ## Logo

-- Anywhere a logo is needed in our colours, without any text.
+- Anywhere a logo is needed in our colours, without any text, e.g. favicons/etc.
-- E.g. favicons / etc.

 Light Background                                     | Dark Background
 ----------------------------------------             | ----